inspec/inspec-aws/docs/resources/aws_vpcs.md

 ## Examples

-### Ensure all VPCs use the same DHCP option set.
+### Ensure all VPCs use the same DHCP option set

     describe aws_vpcs.where { dhcp_options_id != 'dopt-12345678' } do
       it { should_not exist }
     end

 ### Check for a Particular VPC ID

     describe aws_vpcs do
       its('vpc_ids') { should include 'vpc-12345678' }
     end

-### Use the VPC IDs to Get a List of Default Security Groups
+### Use the VPC IDs to get a list of Default Security Groups

     aws_vpcs.vpc_ids.each do |vpc_id|
       describe aws_security_group(vpc_id: vpc_id, group_name: 'default') do
         it { should_not allow_in(port: 22) }